 AFTER THE INTERVIEW

-After an interview session has concluded, the admissions committee reviews the entire application and interview results.
-The committee will use a holistic approach to evaluate the applicant and consider their academic ability, strength of health care experience, their volunteer involvement in community service activities, and read their recommendation letters.
-They will determine if an offer of acceptance will be granted and when the offer will be made.
+After the interviews, the Admissions Committee will use a holistic approach to evaluate the applicant and consider their academic ability, strength of health care experience, their volunteer involvement in community service activities, their recommendation letters, and their interview results.
+The Committee will determine if an offer of acceptance will be granted and when the offer will be made.
 Admission decisions fall into three main categories: offer of admission, decision hold, and denied.

 ADMISSION DECISION